 Remember, always speak with a veterinarian before changing your cat’s diet.

 Many dry cat foods use soy and pea in place of grains.
-This isn’t ideal for cats.
+Too many legumes may give your cat flatulence or diarrhea.

 Cats are obligate carnivores and don’t require vegetables in their diet.
 Some vegetables (e.g. onions, garlic) may lead to food intolerance.